Updated May 10, 2018, 3:45 p.m.

 According to court records, Edward Parchman pleaded guilty to possession of a controlled substance and was sentenced to one year of probation and fined $1,052.

 ROCKFORD, Ill.
 (WIFR) - Three Rockford men are arrested on drug charges.

-Winnebago County Sheriff's deputies say they attempted to pull a car over at the intersection of N. Bell School Road and Potawatomi Drive around 4 p.m.
+Winnebago County Sheriff's deputies attempted to pull a car over at the intersection of N. Bell School Road and Potawatomi Drive around 4 p.m.
 Saturday.

-Investigators say the car took off and immediately crashed into a meridian, flattening both tires.
-Deputies continued a slow speed chase until the car disobeyed traffic signals at E. State Street and Perryville Road causing an accident.
-Following the crash, two of the three people inside the car ran away on foot.
+Investigators say the car took off and immediately crashed into a median, flattening both tires.
+Deputies continued a slow-speed chase until the car disobeyed traffic signals at E. State Street and Perryville Road causing an accident.
+Following the crash, two of the three people inside the car ran off..